Climate Change Indicators in the United States

 - Looking at averages by decade suggests that the extent of North American snow cover decreased at a rate of about 3,500 square miles per year.
 The average area covered by snow during the most recent decade (2003–2012) was 3.18 million square miles, which is 4 percent (132,000 square miles) smaller than the average extent during the first 10 years of measurement (1972–1981)—a difference of 120,000 square miles, or approximately an area the size of New Mexico (see Figure 1).

-- The largest decreases in snow cover have occurred in spring and summer, whereas fall snow cover has remained fairly steady and winter cover appears to have increased slightly in recent years (see Figure 2).
+- The decreases in snow cover have largely occurred in spring and summer, whereas fall and winter snow cover have remained fairly steady over the time period studied (see Figure 2).
 Spring and summer snow cover can have a particularly important influence on water supplies.

 Snow cover refers to the amount of land covered by snow at any given time.
 Naturally, it is influenced by the amount of precipitation that falls as snow.
 Air temperature also plays a role because it determines whether precipitation falls as snow or rain, and it affects the rate at which snow on the ground will melt.
 As temperature and precipitation patterns change, so can the overall area covered by snow.